mudita/mudita-center/quickstart.md

 Solution:

-The same error will apply to any change that was done to settings without updating `settings json`.
-It can be manually updated by removing the old `settings.json` and creating a new one in its place.
-To do that please remove `settings.json`.
+The same error may appear after any change in code that was done to settings without updating `settings.json`.

+To fix that, `settings.json` file should be updated manually according to changes in code or automatically - by removing the `settings.json` and running the app again (this will create a new settings file with default values).

 `settings.json` is located in:

 - Windows: `C:\Users\<username>\AppData\Roaming\pure-desktop-app`
 - Linux: `~/.config/pure-desktop-app`
 - macOS: `~/Library/Application Support/pure-desktop-app`

-The next step is to reopen the app by running `npm run develop` so the app can create a new `settings.json` locally.